|

 Tablet Envelope | Free crochet pattern by MadameStitch

-Inspiration and Design for the Tablet Envelope
+Design + Construction of the Tablet Envelope

-I use my tablet every day for professional personal purposes.
+I use my tablet every day for professional AND personal purposes.
 I decided I wanted to make a protective pocket for my iPad.
 When I saw the seed stitch in an Instagram post, I knew it would be perfect for my envelope.

 The Yarn